wikporc/Openspace-organizer/README.md

 #Changelog
 - 1.0 - first working version of the script.
 - 1.1 - added __str__ methods for all 3 of the classes
+- 1.2 - added the possibility to add a new